jordemort/jordemort.github.io/src/pages/blog/kill-all-the-boilerplate.md

 - The git repository that this blog lives already contains information about when a particular file was created or updated.
 Why am I doing the computer's job?

 At the suggestion of, and with a fair bit of debugging help from [@BryceRussell](https://github.com/BryceRussell), I was able to solve this by writing a [Remark plugin](https://github.com/jordemort/jordemort.github.io/blob/main/src/plugins/repodates.mjs).
-I initially dismissed this approach, because I wanted a solution that would work for any page in site, and Remark plugins only come into play when Markdown is being rendered.
+I initially dismissed this approach, because I wanted a solution that would work for any page in the site, and Remark plugins only come into play when Markdown is being rendered.
 After some consideration, though, I realized that I basically never want to author content in anything but Markdown; I even hacked up this theme to use Markdown for the index page.

 The plugin executes a couple of fancy git commands that I got off of Stack Overflow to figure out when a page was created, and when it was last changed.